xpressabhi/meteor-boilerplate/README.md

 2. Bootstrap theme for accounts login as well.
 3. Default login,join navigation for users.
 4. First user as 'admin' rest 'user'.
+5. Support page where users can log reuests and admin can reply.
+6. FAQs page, updated by admin, visible to all.
+7. User namagement page.
+Admin can see and delete users.
+8. A dashboard page to display stats.